SovereignCloudStack/standards/Standards/scs-0413-v1-sustainability-monitoring-architecture.md

 #### Kepler exporter

-We tested the Kepler exporter for providing vm specific energy measurements.
-At this moment this seems to be the best option on the market right now.
+We tested the Kepler exporter for providing VM-specific energy measurements.
+This seems to be the best option on the market right now.

 #### Tested in PoC: Periodic background calculation with cached serving